sbu-ces-unofficial/pinger/README.md

 # pinger

-A utility for monitoring and collecting information to troubleshoot network outages.
+A utility that uses TCP pings for monitoring and collecting information to troubleshoot network outages.

 ## Installation